lucacalcaterra/soulissBindingOH2/org.openhab.binding.souliss/README.md

 ## Supported Things
 In Souliss Framework a Typical is one of predefined logic dedicated to smart home devices like lights, heating or antitheft.

 Typical can be one of T11, T12, T13, T14, etc...

 It are defined [here](https://github.com/souliss/souliss/wiki/Typicals).

 Typicals match directly with openHAB items.

-That are the supported typicals
+That are the supported typicals.

 To do consider that not only tipicals are fully tested.

 |Souliss Typical|Things Name|